YOLOv8 Pose Estimation#

 for kpt, score in zip(kpts, scores):

-# Draw keypoints and lines
+# Draw lines connecting keypoints

 for pair in self.KEYPOINT_PAIRS: